Christmas is Often a Catalyst for Divorcing

 Posted by: Sue Atkins

-I often find that I get many clients coming to see me after Christmas about how to separate after spending more time together during the festive season.
+I often find that I get clients coming to see me after Christmas about how to separate after spending more time together during the festive season.
 Christmas acts as a catalyst for change and the New Year offers a new beginning for many.

 It is a fact that it’s not divorce or separation, in itself that causes the greatest amount of harm to children; it is the levels of conflict that they experience between their parents that does the most damage.